cerner/fhir.cerner.com/content/dstu2/authorization.md

 ## Registration ##
-In order for your client application to utilize any protected resources, your client application must first register.
-A Cerner Care account is required to register applications.
-Obtaining a Cerner Care account is free and requires nothing but an email address.
+In order for your client application to utilize any protected resources, your client application must register using Cerner's [code console][CERNER-CODE-CONSOLE].
+This tool requires you create a (free) Cerner Care account using your e-mail address as part of the registration process.

-If registering an application that is using the public app profile and requires access only when the user is online, your client application must first register using our [code console][CERNER-CODE-CONSOLE].

-If registering a confidential client application (required for offline_access and access on behalf of a system), please first request an account via the **non-production** instance of [Cerner Central System Account Registration][SYSTEM-ACCOUNT-REGISTRATION].
-Once the request is completed, you can then send the client identifier to your existing Cerner contact in order to complete the setup process.

 Once registered, a **client identifier** will be provided for use with the Cerner Authorization Server.
 As a registered client, Cerner organizations may then ask for your client application to be enabled, which is necessary in order to gain access to their protected resources.

+If registering a confidential client application (for use with offline_access or access on behalf of a system), please first request an account via our **non-production** instance of [Cerner Central System Account Registration][SYSTEM-ACCOUNT-REGISTRATION].
+Once registered, use the assigned account identifier as your client identifier during the code console registration process.

 ## Requesting Authorization on Behalf of a User ##